Assassin's Creed (novel series): Tomb of the Khan (2016)

 The second installment, Assassin's Creed: Last Descendants – Tomb of the Khan, was released on 27 December 2016.
-The plot follows the same teenager protagonists as the first novel, who have joined either the Assassins or the Templars and are now searching for the second fragment of the Trident of Eden, believed to have been buried with Möngke Khan.
-To this end, they use the Animus to relive the memories of their ancestors during the Mongol conquest of China, while also contending with a mysterious third party known as the Instruments of the First Will, who seek the Trident for themselves.
+The plot follows the same teenage protagonists from the first novel, who have sided with either the Assassins or the Templars and are searching for the second fragment of the Trident of Eden, believed to have been buried with Möngke Khan.
+To this end, they use the Animus to relive the memories of their ancestors during the Mongol conquest of China in 1259.

 Fate of the Gods (2017)

 The final installment, Assassin's Creed: Last Descendants – Fate of the Gods, was released on 26 December 2017.
-The plot follows the teenager protagonists on both sides of the Assassin-Templar war, who have formed an uneasy alliance to find the final fragment of the Trident of Eden by reliving the memories of their ancestors during the Viking Age in the 10th century.
-They must accomplish their mission before the Trident is assembled by Isaiah, a rogue Templar and former member of the Instrument of the First Will, who wishes to use the artifact to bring about the end of the world to allow humanity to start anew.
+The plot follows the teenage protagonists on both sides of the Assassin-Templar war, now working together to find the final fragment of the Trident of Eden, last seen in 10th-century Scandinavia during the Viking Age.
+They must accomplish their mission before the Trident is assembled by Isaiah, a rogue Templar seeking to use the artifact to bring about the end of the world.